ranga6897/DataAnalysis/18_crop_prediction/readme.md

 **Objective** :
-To build a model that classifies different crops based on soil nutrient levels and weather.
+To build a model that Recommends the crop based on soil nutrient levels and weather.

 **Data** :
 Data is taken from [kaggle](https://www.kaggle.com/atharvaingle/crop-recommendation-dataset).